European Electric Skateboard Regulations 2026

 - Austria

 No specific framework.
-Tolerance varies depending on cities and controls.
+Tolerance varies by city and enforcement.

 - Croatia